qitong/SDC-P5/README.md

 ### Here the resulting bounding boxes are drawn onto the last frame in the series:
 ![alt final_result](https://raw.githubusercontent.com/qitong/SDC-P5/master/example_outputs/final_frame_result.png)

+---
+## Time Sequence False Positive Rejection:
+Here is what I miss for last submission.
+I implement an algorithm to reject false positive detection that not presented constantly in continuous frame.
+Those code are set under `Time Sequence False Positive Rejection` section in the notebook.
+I keep track of video frames in a queue object which has a fixed size of 10.
+For every new frame, after it calculates the heatmap of that frame, it will compare it with the 10 heatmaps before, if at least `frame_thresh+1` frames contain the same point, it will then count as a true positive heat point and pipeline it to label functions, otherwise it will reject it.
+Note that the heatmap of current frame will then do a binarization (not sure the heat frequence but only count the occurence) and store into the queue pop the earliest one.

+---
 ## Discussion
 ---
 ### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?